Postgraduate Course: Empirical Dissertation (CLPS11050)

 |Additional Information (Assessment)

-Summative feedback will be given once the dissertation mark has been ratified by the Board of Examiners.
+Summative feedback will be given once the dissertation mark has been ratified by an exam board.

 |No Exam Information